jbcodeforce/flink-studies/docs/coding/getting-started.md

-# Getting started
+# Flink Getting started

-???- info "Update - to rework"
+???- info "Update"
     * Created 2018
-    * Updated 10/2024
+    * Updated 11/27/2024 - review done.

-This chapter discusses various environments for deploying Flink jobs on a developer's workstation.
+This chapter reviews the different environments for deploying Flink jobs on a developer's workstation.
 Options include using Docker Compose, Minikube, or a hybrid approach that combines a Confluent Cloud Kafka cluster with a local Flink instance.

-For detailed instructions on using Confluent Cloud with Flink, refer [this chapter](../techno/ccloud-flink.md#getting-started).
+For Confluent Cloud for Flink [see this note](../techno/ccloud-flink.md).

 ## Pre-requisites